Harshal7797/Java-Applications/README.md

   - Diagrams
   ## Enhancements and Issues
    #### Enhancements
-  1. Use Connection Polling
+  5. Use Connection Polling
-  2. Use Stored Procedure
+  6. Use Stored Procedure
-  3.
+  7.
   #### Issue
-  4. The Docker does not retain information for the next session to work on.
+  8. The Docker image does not retain database information for the next time I want to work on.
   # Twitter CLI App
   ## Introduction
   - What does this app do?